jcraggs/BE-Geograffiti/README.md

    Further info on setting up a virtual env can be found here: https://help.pythonanywhere.com/pages/Virtualenvs/

+9. Go to the Web tab, and in the Virtualenv section, enter the path: `/home/[your username]/.virtualenvs/myvirtualenv` replacing the username for your own.

-9. Under the settings header on the web-app configuration page make sure to enable 'Force HTTPS'.
+10. Under the settings header on the web-app configuration page make sure to enable 'Force HTTPS'.

-10. Finally click reload at the top of the web-app configuration page.
+11. Finally click reload at the top of the web-app configuration page.

 NOTE: PythonAnywhere web applications will timeout if you dont log in to the website at least once every 3 months.